meklon/morphostain/README.md

 *-sc, --save_channels (optional)* - Save separate stain channels to subfolder.
 Could be useful if you plan to process the deconvolution result using other software.
 For example, counting separated nuclei with CellProfiler.

+*-n, --notch (optional)* - Notches for boxplot in group analysis to show confidence interval.

 #### Typical options usage
 ````
 morphostain -p /home/meklon/Data/sample/test/ -t0 35 -t1 40 -e 89 -s -a --dpi 600 --resize 480 640